maartenpaauw/model-states-for-filament-docs/README.md

 ## Licensing Information

-### Single License
+### Single Project License

-The single license permits the use of Model states for Filament in a single project hosted on a single domain or subdomain.
-It's suitable for personal websites or client-specific websites.
+The Single Project license allows for the utilization of Model States for Filament within a single project hosted on one domain or subdomain.
+It is suitable for personal websites or websites tailored to specific clients.

-For SaaS applications, you'll require an unlimited license.
+If you intend to incorporate Model States for Filament into a SaaS application, you must obtain an Unlimited Projects or Lifetime license.

+Under the Single Project license, you are authorized to activate Model States for Filament up to 4 times (development, test, staging and production).

+You will receive updates and bug fixes for one year from the purchase date.
+If you choose not to renew your license, you can only install the plug-in up to the latest version available before the license expiration.
+Renewing the license at a discounted rate allows you to continue receiving updates and new features.

-### Unlimited License
+### Unlimited Projects License

-The unlimited license allows the usage of Model states for Filament on multiple domains, subdomains, and even in SaaS applications.
+The Unlimited Projects license permits the utilization of Model States for Filament across multiple domains, subdomains, and even in SaaS applications.

+You will receive updates and bug fixes for one year from the purchase date.
+If you choose not to renew your license, you can only install the plug-in up to the latest version available before the license expiration.
+Renewing the license at a discounted rate allows you to continue receiving updates and new features.

+### Lifetime License

+The Lifetime License affords the licensee the same privileges as the Unlimited License.

+You will receive updates for the lifetime of the product.

 ### Code Distribution